Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Results

-Figure~\ref{fig:heatmap radial trees} presents the correlation matrix of these measurements (Pearson's correlation \cite{pearson1931test}).
-The results indicate that a controversy is correlated with the number of editors and the depth of the thread and less to the h-index.
-It is worth noting that the number of participants, i.e., the number of editors, is correlated to controversies more than the length of the discussion, i.e., the number of posts.
-Furthermore, the depth of the thread is highly correlated to the number of posts and editors.
+Figure~\ref{fig:heatmap radial trees} presents the correlation matrix of these measurements.
+The results indicate that a controversy is correlated with the number of editors ($0.7$) and posts ($0.72$), and the depth of the thread ($0.69$) and less with the h-index ($0.45$).
+It is worth noting that the positive correlation between controversies and the number of participants and posts is similar to our initial notion regarding detecting controversies.
+This may imply that these features can be an indication of controversies, but as mentioned in Section~\ref{sec:resultsRQ1} and \ref{sec:RQ2}, the content of the discussion and the followed practices for each discussion channel still need to be considered in controversy detection.
+In addition, the h-index and the depth of the thread are highly correlated to the number of posts (h-index $0.71$, and depth $0.89$) and editors (h-index $0.6$, and depth $0.78$).
 This was expected since the number of posts increases with increasing levels.
-In addition, there is a high correlation between the depth of the thread and the number of editors, and between editors and posts.
-This indicates that in controversial threads it is likely to find many participants exchanging fewer posts each than few participants exchanging many posts.
-Finally, the duration of the discussion has no correlation with any feature, indicating that the time response has no influence on the course of the discussion (see also Figure~\ref{fig:heatmap radial trees}).
-This may come from the editors' individual habits on editing Wikidata, which can vary in days or weeks.
+Furthermore, there is a high correlation between the number of editors and posts ($0.94$).
+This indicates that in controversial threads, it is likely to find many participants exchanging fewer posts each than a few participants exchanging many posts.
+Finally, the duration of the discussion did not present a correlation with the controversy label ($0.52$) and presented a slight correlation with the other features (h-index $0.5$, depth $0.57$, number of posts $0.63$, and number of editors $0.59$), indicating that the time response has a small influence on the course of the discussion (see also Figure~\ref{fig:heatmap radial trees}).
+This may come from the editors' habits of editing Wikidata, which can vary in days or weeks.
 Therefore, the frequency of participation in discussions can vary, suggesting that every issue can have an unpredictable duration.